-- the scope, rate of progress and cost of our clinical trials and other product development activities; - future clinical trial results; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the cost and timing of regulatory approvals; - the cost and delays in product development as a result of any changes in regulatory oversight applicable to our products; - the level of revenues that we report from sales of Firdapse[®]; - the effect of competition and market developments; - the cost of filing and potentially prosecuting, defending and enforcing any patent claims and other intellectual property rights; and - the extent to which we acquire or invest in other products.
+- · the extent to which we seek to acquire or in-license additional drug development candidates; - · the scope, rate of progress and cost of our clinical trials and other product development activities; - future clinical trial results; - the terms and timing of any collaborative, licensing and other arrangements that we may establish; - the cost and timing of regulatory approvals; - the cost and delays in product development as a result of any changes in regulatory oversight applicable to our products; - the level of revenues that we report from sales of Firdapse[®]; - the effect of competition and market developments; and - the cost of filing and potentially prosecuting, defending and enforcing any patent claims and other intellectual property rights.

-We plan to raise additional funds that we may require in the future through public or private equity offerings, debt financings, corporate collaborations or other means.
+We may raise additional funds if required in the future through public or private equity offerings, debt financings, corporate collaborations or other means.
 We also may seek governmental grants for a portion of the required funding for our clinical trials and preclinical trials.
 We may further seek to raise capital to fund additional product development efforts or product acquisitions, even if we have sufficient funds for our planned operations.
 Any sale by us of additional equity or convertible debt securities could result in dilution to our stockholders.
 There can be no assurance that any such required additional funding will be available to us at all or available on terms acceptable to us.
 Further, to the extent that we raise additional funds through collaborative arrangements, it may be necessary to relinquish some rights to our technologies or grant sublicenses on terms that are not favorable to us.
 If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs, which could have an adverse effect on our business.